-Please - for safety and courtesy there is NO SMOKING anywhere on the Air Show grounds EXCEPT for the designated areas.
-If you do light up anywhere other than in those areas, you will be asked to extinguish and dispose of your cigarette.
-There will be three designated locations around the grounds for smokers to go, basically one adjacent to each of the three gates onto the grounds - simply look for the signs.
+Please - for safety and courtesy there is NO SMOKING OR VAPING Anywhere on the Air Show grounds.
+If you do light up anywhere, you will be asked to extinguish and dispose of your cigarette (or put away your e-cigarette).

 Please ensure you pick up your own litter and any stray litter you may see.
 There are dozens of trash and recycling cans throughout the grounds.
 Any litter remaining on the ground can potentially cause what is known as Foreign Object Damage (FOD).

 FOD is defined as any article which causes, or has the potential to cause, damage to an aircraft or malfunction of an aircraft system or component.
 It could be an object, material or substance which gets ingested into an engine, jams a control surface, shorts out an electrical circuit, damages or punctures a tire, causes a fire or otherwise causes damage.
 Any number of everyday things can be FOD - paper, cardboard, plastic, discarded bags of ice, nuts & bolts, tools, the list is endless.

 Needless to say, it is very important we all do our part in preventing FOD - please do your part and make sure that all litter is disposed of in the designated containers found throughout the grounds.

 Food or drinks should not be within ten feet of any aircraft.
 Some surfaces don't react well to the acids in food and beverages.
 A spill could mean a lengthy clean-up for an airplane owner.